BlahajInc/TVHeadend-M3U-Sync/README.md

 ## Notes

 - TVH-UUID tags are added to M3U entries for tracking
-- Old muxes not found in the M3U file will be deleted from TVHeadend
+- Old muxes not found in the M3U file will be deleted from TVHeadend (unless using `--sync-playlist-channels-only`)
 - Authentication supports Digest Auth (secure) and Basic Auth (legacy)
 - **Single file** - no import problems, easy to distribute
 - **Professional logging** with timestamps and levels